Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 To maintain consistency between the AI Engine and DSP implementation, the same flow to measure throughput is used to run the design in hardware and capture trace data in run time.
 Refer to the [Vitis Unified Software Development Platform documentation](https://docs.xilinx.com/v/u/en-US/ug1416-vitis-documentation) for more information.

-To setup the flow to measure throughput, refer to the section "Run on Hardware" in the AI Engine and HLS implementation documentation, and run the application.
+To setup the flow to measure throughput, refer to the section **Run on Hardware** in the AI Engine and HLS implementation documentation, and run the application.

-After the application has been run, three files will be created:
+After the application has been run, three files are created:
 * device_trace_0.csv
 * hal_host_trace.csv
 * xrt.run_summary
 Transfer the .csv and _summary files back to the run_dir directory, for example:
 ```
 scp -r *.csv *_summary <user>@10.10.71.101:<path>
 ```
 Then view the summary file with `vitis_analyzer xrt.run_summary` command and select `Timeline Trace`: